Mohamedbd99/celectLikeUsingGameEngine/ASSETS.md

   - Frame arrays contain the exact palette indices in the playback order (supports mixed tiles).
   - `frameDuration` is in seconds; the editor preserves your per-cell timing.
 - `LevelData` now stores a blueprint (`TileBlueprint[][]`) with explicit frame arrays.
 Replace it with the printed structure to bake in new layouts/animations.
-- `CelesteGame` (booted by `org.example.desktop.DesktopLauncher`) is a lightweight runtime that just renders the baked blueprint.
+- `CelesteGame` (booted by `org.celestelike.desktop.DesktopLauncher`) is a lightweight runtime that just renders the baked blueprint.
 The editor is completely separate—run `EditorLauncher` only when you want to edit.
 - Runtime controls:
   - Move with `WASD` or arrow keys (supports diagonals).
   - `Space`/`Z` jump.
 If no direction is held the hero jumps straight up.